diku-dk/staffeli/README.md

-These tools leverage the [Canvas LMS REST API](https://canvas.instructure.com/doc/api/index.html) to create a more pleasant experience when working with [Absalon](https://absalon.ku.dk/).
+These tools leverage the [Canvas LMS REST API](https://canvas.instructure.com/doc/api/index.html) to create a more pleasant environment for working with [Absalon](https://absalon.ku.dk/).

 ## Contributing